http4k/http4k/src/docs/guide/howto/customise_a_server_backend/index.md

-title: http4k How-to: Customised Server implementations
+title: http4k How-to: Customise a Server backend
 description: How to use write custom servers backends

 ### How to write a custom server implmentation